Lizard (film)

-Lizard is a short film co-written by Akinola Davies and Wale Davies and directed by Davies.
+Lizard is a Nigerian short film co-written by Akinola Davies Jr. and Wale Davies and directed by Davies.
 It was the only Nigerian submission at the 2021 Sundance Film Festival and the first Nigerian production to win the Grand Jury Prize at the festival.

 Plot

-Lizard tells the story of Juwon, an 8 year old girl who gets kicked out of Sunday school for having the extraordinary ability for sensing danger.
+Lizard tells the story of Juwon, an eight-year-old girl who gets kicked out of Sunday school for having the extraordinary ability to sense danger.
 She gets involved in criminal activities following this.